globallightingdata/website/docs/overview/features.md

 sidebar_label: Features
 ---
 <!-- markdownlint-disable MD033 (no html im markdown) -->
-### GLDF Technical Benefits

-One advantage is obvious: luminaire manufacture members of RELUX and DIAL only must create one format and one geometry.
-In addition, the format also offers these new technical features for everybody, even for non-members of the two software houses:
+One clear advantage stands out: luminaires manufacturers and members of RELUX and DIAL only need to create data in a **single format**.
+However, GLDF offers numerous advantages **accessible to all users**, regardless of their affiliation with either of the software houses:

+- Standard **XML**, covered by a fully documented **XML Schema (XSD)** for input assistance and validation
-- several variants of a product with its own GTIN
+- Definition of **global product data** as well as multiple **specific variants** - each variant with its own GTIN.
+- **Comprehensive metadata** elements to describe the company and contact possibilities.
+- Providing of **binary data** like pictures, 3D models, documents and more.
+- Binaries can either be **embedded as local files** or as referenced **online resources** through links.
+- **Sophisticated technical data** and a wide range of capabilities for **marketing data**
+- **Translations** with multiple languages for most textual properties.
-- definition of lamps in absolute (LED) or relative (conventional) state
+- Definition of **lamps in absolute state** (LED) **or relative** state (conventional).
-- embedding of pictures, geometries, documents etc. as a file or link
-- multi languages on all text data by using a link: dynamic assets form a central server are possible
-- geometry from Eulumdat, simple geometry or as a 3D model; multiple LOD
-- light emission surfaces, rotating elements, suspension points and electrical connection can be defined
+- Various **geometry possibilities**.
+From photometry to XML to complex **3D models**.
+- Embeding of 3D models with **multiple LOD** (level-of-detail).
+- Light **emission surfaces**, **rotating elements**, **suspension** points, **electrical connection** and more.
-- luminaires with multiple light emitters and/or sensors
+- Luminaires with **multiple** light and/or sensor **emitters**.
-- emergency lighting LDCs or Emergency Ballast Lumen Factor
+- **Emergency lighting** through photometry or Emergency Ballast Lumen Factors.
+- **Multichannel** luminaires with various properties for each channel.
-- constant light output CLO and international maintenance factors
+- Constant light output **CLO** and international **maintenance factors**.
-- spectrum and dimming curves
+- **Spectrum** and **dimming** curves.
-- checksum for pure data validation or detection of manipulating
-- optional use of all ~400 CEN/TS 17623 - ISO/TS 7127 - lighting BIM properties
+- Definition of **control gears** and their combination with light sources in light outputs.
-- use of other BIM, IFC or even custom properties
+- Optional use of many of the **BIM and IFC properties** (CEN/TS 17623, ISO/TS 7127).
+- Generic **custom properties** to transport own data, either textual or binary.

-### Lighting
+### Light-descriptive properties

-GLDF comes with all the lighting specials, which are needed to calculate and qualify the luminaire and sensors.
-Multiple Light Emitting Objects (LEO), Light Emitting Surfaces (LES), Joints, Lamp sets, Dim curves, Multichannel, CLO, Spectral data, and many more lighting data are the core of the GLDF.
-This is the big difference to all other complex and modern data formats.
+GLDF encompasses a comprehensive array of lighting specialties essential for **accurate luminaire and sensor qualification and calculation**.
+From multiple Light Emitting Objects (LEO) and Light Emitting Surfaces (LES).
+To Joints, lamp sets, dim curves, multichannel support, spectral data, and a wide range of other important lighting data – they all form the core building blocks of GLDF.
+It is this extensive inclusion of lighting-specific information combined with **marketing data** that sets GLDF apart as a distinctive lighting data format, exceptional in the industry.

-### Properties
+### Custom data

-Today there are 110 native properties in the GLDF to describe products.
-Additionally, the main product structure with geometry and variants in the xml hierarchy delivers more in-formation than just plain properties.
-With custom properties in the GLDF it is possible to add all kind of different properties of the product or the variant into the GLDF.
-This is quite efficient if the property source is official and public (e.g., an ISO standard).
-But it’s also possible to transport own properties just for internal usage like a PIM ID number.
-Custom properties could also be an application-specific property just for a certain tool or environment.
+Today there are way over **200 native properties** in the GLDF to describe products.
+Additionally, the **hierarchical product structure** delivers more information than just plain properties.
+With **generic properties** it is possible to add all kind of custom data of the product or the variant.
+This is quite efficient if the property source is official and public (e.g. norms and standards).
+But it’s also possible to transport own properties just for internal usage, like a PIM ID number for example.
+Custom properties can also be used application-specific for a certain tool or working environment.

+**Example**: If *rated luminous flux* was not already a native property on its own, it could also be specified generically in the GLDF as follows:

 <img src="/img/docs/overview/custom_properties.webp" alt="GLDF Custom Properties" width="750" /><br/><br/>

-In 2023 the ISO/TS 7127 is published.
-This ISO document is a property source for around 400 properties for lighting systems.
-The base is the European CEN/TS 17623 from 2021.
-The ISO technical specification incorporates more international properties and more properties in general.
-The GLDF custom properties can be used with values or with files.
+This empowers efficient lighting data transportation and opens the door to a new era of lighting data possibilities, facilitating easy communication and interoperability among various stakeholders in the lighting ecosystem.

 ### Variants

-The structure of GLDF allows an easy and effective handling of variants.
-Geometry, LDCs, all properties could be changed for each variant freely.
-There is one hierarchy level of variants.
-So, just one list of variants and not a matrix.
+The hierarchical structure of GLDF allows an easy and effective handling of global properties and specific variants.
+Most global properties of the luminaire, like the geometry or photometry, can be overwritten for each variant freely.

-### Asset Links
+### Asset links

-Instead of physical files in the GLDF container it is possible to refer links to all kind of assets.
-LDC files, pictures files, geometry files or PDF documents could be stated with a URL to the file source.
-This allows a slim GLDF file size, a flexible asset handling and a direct update of the product data.
-Please be sure to keep the URLs alive long and constantly.
+In place of embedded physical files within the [**GLDF container**](/docs/container/about-container.md), links to all assets can be employed.
+Whether it's photometries, images, 3D models, or PDF documents, each asset can be **referenced through a URL to its source**.
+This approach not only ensures a **compact GLDF** file size but also facilitates a highly **adaptable asset management system** and enables **seamless updates** to product data.
+With GLDF, multiple pictures, various types of documents and more can be effortlessly incorporated.

-GLDF allows the use of several pictures with several types and all kind of documents.

-### Open Geometry

-With GLDF we also created L3D.
-A new and open XML based data format too.
-Based on the open OBJ 3D mesh format luminaire geometry is free to be created by any tool.
-L3D adds in an XML all lighting specific data to the geometry.
-Mounting point and electrical connectors are included too.
-GLDF support 3 LOD levels for geometry: low, mid, and high.

 ### Emergency lighting

-In GLDF the type of emergency features could be transported with the luminous flux for an emergency case.
-Even complete LDCs for emergency could be used.
+GLDF provides comprehensive coverage of **emergency lighting characteristics**.
+From the simple specification of reduced luminous flux in emergency lighting environments.
+To a fully defined emergency light output with its own photometry, color information and power consumption.

+### Open geometry: L3D

+Together with GLDF, we also created [**L3D**](/docs/geometry/l3d-intro.md) for 3D models - a **versatile and open XML-based data format for luminaire geometry** description with lighting-Specific information.

+L3D is an innovative 3D data format for the lighting industry, built on top the open [**OBJ file format**](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
+Designers can now freely create luminaire geometry **using any preferred tool**, while seamlessly integrating **lighting-specific data through an XML** extension.
+This includes vital information such as mounting points and electrical connectors, ensuring a **comprehensive and flexible representation** of the luminaire.
+GLDF can transport **3 LOD levels** for each geometry: low, medium, and high.